defenseunicorns/eks-gitops-crossplane-flux/clusters/crossplane-team1/README.md

 ## NOTE: This is a work in progress.
-As of 15 Jul, resources are manually configured with AWS IAM role
+As of 2 Aug, resources are manually configured with AWS IAM role

 # Before You Begin